TeleHealth Psychiatry & Counseling

 Adams County, Asotin County, Benton County, Chelan County, Clallam County, Clark County, Columbia County, Cowlitz County, Douglas County, Ferry County, Franklin County, Garfield County, Grant County, Grays Harbor County, Island County, Jefferson County, King County, Kitsap County, Kittitas County, Klickitat County, Lewis County, Lincoln County, Mason County, Okanogan County, Pacific County, Pend Oreille County, Pierce County, San Juan County, Skagit County, Skamania County, Snohomish County, Spokane County, Stevens County, Thurston County, Wahkiakum County, Walla Walla County, Whatcom County, Whitman County

-Can I Use TeleHealth Out Of State?
+Can I Use TeleHealth Out Of State Or Country?

 Will My Insurance Cover TeleHealth?

 Most insurance plans now cover telehealth.
 You will need to ensure that before your appointment that your particular plan covers your telehealth session or you will be responsible for the fee.

 Is This Like Talkspace or Similar Online Services?

 No, not at all.
 We don't use computer models to match you with multiple unknown counselors in distant locations that you will never meet.
 Effective mental health is about relationships, and for that, you need more than a brief daily text from a counselor trying to get through hundreds of messages.
 All of our providers are employees of King Health, fully licensed in your state, and you get your full session hour of undivided attention, whether online or in-person.
 You can mix and match online and in-person sessions as you see fit.

 What Do I Need?